-The Bonds have been rated "Aaa," "AAA," and "AAA" by Moody's Investors Service, Fitch Ratings, and S&P Global Ratings, respectively.
+The LTGO (Sewer) Bonds have been rated "Aaa" and "AAA" and the Sewer Revenue Bonds have been rated "Aa1" and "AA+" by Moody's Investors Service and S&P Global Ratings, respectively.
 The ratings reflect only the views of the rating agencies, and an explanation of the significance of the ratings may be obtained from each rating agency.
 There is no assurance that the ratings will be retained for any given period of time or that the ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
 Any such downward revision or withdrawal of the ratings will be likely to have an adverse effect on the market price of the Bonds.